andriesfilmer/gtd/cheatsheets/vim.md

     :'<,'>s/foo/bar/g                  " Replace words in  visual mode.
     :%s/<Ctrl-V><Ctrl-M>/Ctrl-M/g      "Change file format Windows to Unix, where <Ctrl-V><Ctrl-M> means type Ctrl+V then Ctrl+M.

+## Find in files
+    :vim foo **/*.js | cw              " Search for foo in every JavaScript file in the parent directories recursively.
+    :vim foo app/**/*.rb | cw          " Search for foo in every Ruby file in the app directory recursively.
+    /[^\x00-\x7F]                      " Find non-ascii characters

 ## Replace in files
 Option 1
     :arg **/*.js                           " Set all *.js files and below current directory in :arg :argdo %s/pattern/replace/gce | update " Confirm updates in recursieve files

 Option 2
     :vimgrep /pattern/ `find . -type f`" Set all files in quickfix list.
 Use `copen` to see the matches.
     :cdo %s/pattern/replace/gc         " Change all matches with a confirm.